datahub-project/datahub/metadata-ingestion/README.md

 The ldap_etl.py provides you ETL channel to communicate with your LDAP server.
 ```
 ➜  Config your LDAP server environmental variable in the file
     LDAPSERVER    # Your server host.
     BASEDN        # Base dn as a container location.
     LDAPUSER      # Your credential.
     LDAPPASSWORD  # Your password.
     PAGESIZE      # Pagination size.
     ATTRLIST      # Return attributes relate to your model.
     SEARCHFILTER  # Filter to build the search query.

+➜  Config your Kafka broker environmental variable in the file
+    AVROLOADPATH   # Your model event in avro format.
+    KAFKATOPIC =   # Your event topic.
+    BOOTSTRAP =    # Kafka bootstrap server.
+    SCHEMAREGISTRY # Kafka schema registry host.

 ➜  python ldap_etl.py
 ```